-little or no evidence of a decline in the pace of technological progress in Japan's lost decade.
+- (1) Most importantly, according to our measures of true aggregate technical change, there is little or no evidence of a decline in the pace of technological progress during Japan's lost decade.
 We thus conclude that fluctuations in the Solow residuals are a poor measure of exogenous technology shocks, and that the slowdown in measured productivity in the 1990s is not indicative of a decline in the rate of technological progress.
-Moreover, we find a considerably larger gap between measured productivity and true technology in the 1990s than in the previous two decades.

-- 2. Durable manufacturing shows slow growth in technology in the 1990s relative to its good performance over the previous two decades.
-By contrast, non-durable manufacturing and non-manufacturing show relatively strong growth in technology recently.
-Because non-manufacturing constitutes most of GDP, technology improvements in the non-manufacturing contribute significantly to maintaining the pace of aggregate technological progress in the 1990s. - 3.
-Estimated returns to scale vary greatly across sectors; Durable manufacturing appears to have increasing returns, whereas non-durable and non-manufacturing appear to have decreasing returns. - 4.
-Not surprisingly, variations in the utilization of capital and labor are highly procyclical.
-In particular, cyclical utilization played the most important role in lowering measured productivity growth relative to true technology growth in the first half of the 1990s. - 5.
-Reallocation effects appear to be countercyclical for the Japanese economy, contrasting sharply with the evidence for the U.S. provided by Basu and Fernald (2001).
+Moreover, we find a considerably larger gap between measured productivity and true technology in the 1990s than in the previous two decades. - (2) Durable manufacturing shows slow growth in technology in the 1990s relative to its good performance over the previous two decades.
+By contrast, nondurable manufacturing and non-manufacturing show relatively strong growth in technology in the 1990s.
+Because non-manufacturing constitutes most of GDP, technology improvements in non-manufacturing contributed significantly to maintaining the pace of aggregate technological progress in the 1990s. - (3) Estimated returns to scale vary greatly across sectors.
+Durable manufacturing appears to have increasing returns, whereas nondurable manufacturing and non-manufacturing appear to have decreasing returns. - (4) Not surprisingly, variations in the utilization of capital and labor are highly procyclical.
+In particular, cyclical utilization played the most important role in lowering measured productivity growth relative to true technology growth in the first half of the 1990s. - (5) Reallocation effects appear to be countercyclical for the Japanese economy, contrasting sharply with the evidence for the United States provided by Basu and Fernald (2001).
 In Japan, industries with low returns to scale expand disproportionately in booms and contract disproportionately in recessions, so that reallocations make aggregate productivity less procyclical.
-Such reallocation effects have significantly lowered measured productivity growth during the (short-lived) recovery years of 1995-97. - 6.
-Our main conclusion that there was little or no deceleration in the rate of aggregate technology growth in the 1990s appears robust to the estimates of the returns to scale and the quality adjustment of labor-input data.
+Such reallocation effects significantly lowered measured productivity growth during the (short-lived) recovery years of 1995-97.

+(6) Our main conclusion-that there was little or no deceleration in the rate of aggregate technology growth in the 1990s-appears robust to the estimates of the returns to scale and the quality adjustment of labor-input data.

 These results cast doubt on the productivity slowdown hypothesis discussed above.
-Indeed, if one accepts our results, the "low TFP growth puzzle" that Hayashi and Prescott (2002) emphasize in explaining Japan's lost decade is not a puzzle, but a figment of cyclical errors in measuring productivity: After correcting the aggregate Solow residuals for imperfect competition, varying utilization, and reallocations, we find little or no evidence of a decline in the pace of technological progress in the 1990s.
+Indeed, if one accepts our results, the "low TFP growth puzzle" that Hayashi and Prescott (2002) emphasize in explaining Japan's lost decade is not a puzzle, but a figment of cyclical errors in measuring productivity: after correcting the aggregate Solow residuals for imperfect competition, varying utilization, and reallocations, we find little or no evidence of a decline in the pace of technological progress in the 1990s.
 Our results thus provide a strong motivation for moving beyond a simple real-business-cycle explanation that ultimately attributes the prolonged slump to the observed productivity slowdown.
 Even if this strong conclusion is not accepted, our findings suggest that there is substantial room for factors other than negative technology shocks as causal elements in the decade-long Japanese slowdown.